neuralmagic/deepsparse/examples/sparsestream/README.md

 python stream.py
 ```

-This will download a Sparse ONNX model and initialize two NLP inference pipelines for the text classification task, one pipeline for sentiment classification, and the other for topic classification.
+This will download sparse-optimized models and initialize two NLP inference pipelines for the financial text classification task: one pipeline for sentiment classification and the other for topic classification.

 ## <div>`STREAM WHILE YOU EAT SOME POPCORN 🍿`</div>